Dot-H/mydbg/README.md

 Usage
 -----

+    ./my_dbg [FILE]

-    In order to use the debugger, simply run the binary.
+    In order to use the debugger, simply run the my_dbg binary.
 If an argument is provided, this must be a 64bits elf.
+The argument will become the working binary.
+If desired, it can be overloaded via the file command.

     __Example:__

-        ./my_dbg elf
+        ./my_dbg super_program

 Commands
 --------

-    help    Print documentation for every command
+    help    [CMD]   Print documentation for every command if no argument is specified.
+Otherwise, print the documentation of command in argument.

     quit            Quit mydbg

-    run     Run the currently loaded binary
+    run     [FILE]  Run the currently loaded binary if no argument given.
-    info_process
+                    Otherwise, the argument is loaded and run.

-            Print all the running process
+    info_process    Print all the running process

+    file    FILE    Load binary given in argument.

 Return values
 -------------